Morphological segmentation with BPE

 Before we can parse the morphological structure of a word, we need to know where the morpheme boundaries are.
 This is the segmentation problem: given a word like unhappiness, identify that it decomposes into un, happi, and ness.1

-In this section, we’ll look at byte pair encoding (BPE), which was originally developed for data compression and later adapted for subword tokenization in NLP by Sennrich et al. (2016).
+In this section, we’ll look at byte pair encoding (BPE), which was originally developed for data compression by Gage (1994) and later adapted for subword tokenization in NLP by Sennrich et al. (2016).
 Most modern large language models use BPE or a close relative to tokenize their input.

 The BPE algorithm